Giving Back: Community Colleges on the President's Honor Roll for Community Service

 Central Lakes College

-In Minnesota, Central Lakes College is enjoying their third consecutive entry into the President's Higher Education Community Service Honor Roll.
-This school is just one of five state schools that made the grade, according to a report in the Brainerd Dispatch.
+Central Lakes College is enjoying its third consecutive entry into the President's Higher Education Community Service Honor Roll in Minnesota.
+According to a report in the Brainerd Dispatch, this school is just one of five state schools that made the grade.
 CLC provides many opportunities for students to move beyond the classroom and serve in their surrounding communities.
 Some of the programs staffed by students and staff of the college include:

 • Mentoring and tutoring programs in local schools